 They respond, whether I’m prepared and doing a good job, wearing Patient Mommy Pants, or not.

-In scripture, men and women approached Jesus in many ways and for many things – questions, testing, curiosity, healing, hunger, or teaching – Jesus was always faithful in presenting his Father God.
+In scripture, men and women approached Jesus in many ways and for many things – questions, testing, curiosity, healing, hunger, or teaching – Jesus was always faithful in presenting Father God.

 Sometimes they left healed, filled, cleansed, redeemed, and saved.

 Others left frustrated, sad, and angry.